Migrate from ADK

 connic lintafter each cleanup pass. - Run

-connic testto verify agents work end-to-end.
+connic devto spin up a hot-reload runner and verify your agents work end-to-end.